 These majority black neighborhoods may be overlooked as sites for economic development, but they contain important assets, in terms of people, public infrastructure, and wealth.

-Majority black neighborhoods in metropolitan areas are home to 14.4 million non-Hispanic black residents and 5 million residents from other racial and ethnic groups.
-They also are home to a large portion of the nation’s human capital, in that 2.3 million adults 25 and older call majority black neighborhoods their home, representing 5 percent of the nation’s metropolitan population with a bachelor’s degree, and 10 percent of its public schools and 6 percent of its libraries.
+Majority black neighborhoods in metropolitan areas are also home to 14.4 million non-Hispanic black residents and 5 million residents from other racial and ethnic groups.
+They also house a large portion of the nation’s human capital, in that 2.3 million adults 25 and older call majority black neighborhoods their home, representing 5 percent of the nation’s metropolitan population with a bachelor’s degree, and 10 percent of its public schools and 6 percent of its libraries.